 - Entertainment Events - open 90 minutes before event through intermission

 Tickets are available through Ticketmaster Charge-By-Phone (1-800-745-3000) and ticketmaster.com until 2 hours prior to the start of the event OR at the Schottenstein Center Ticket Office until the start of the event.
-Once inside, guests may purchase tickets for upcoming events at the Sales Window across from section 101.
-Methods of Payment - CASH, VISA, MASTERCARD, DISCOVER & AMERICAN EXPRESS.
 Service charges may apply.

-Fans wishing to bring small children (under the age of 2) to any of these events may purchase a lap ticket at a discounted rate for their infant.
-This ticket will allow the infant to enter the venue but that child must sit on their parent/guardian's lap.
-If a seat must be occupied by the child and/or a carrier, then a regular ticket must be purchased.
+Fans wishing to bring small children (under the age of 2) may purchase a lap ticket at a discounted rate that will allow entry into the venue and permitted to sit in the lap of their parent or guardian.
+If the child requires a seat - a regular ticket must be purchased.

-- Lap tickets are only available on game/event day and can be purchased at the ticket office at the venue in which the event is being held
+- Lap tickets are only available on game day for purchased at the game venue

-- This lap ticket policy only applies to home contests in football, men's basketball, and men's ice hockey
+- lap ticket policy only to home games - football, men's basketball, and men's ice hockey

 Football - Ohio Stadium - Gate 5 (NW Corner) - $10/ticket